LazyBun/cinema-challange/README.md

 A schedule contains information about when the particular room is occupied and by what activity.

-Schedule is a "log" in a sense that future changes to e.g. room cleaning time should not change existing scheduled cleaning time.
+Schedule is a "log" in a sense that future changes to e.g. room cleaning time should not change existing Schedule for this room.

 * Slot